ADALS 2026 · APAC Digital Inclusion & Accessibility Leadership Summit

 Apply to speak

-Proposals are submitted through our speaker form — it is in English and takes about ten minutes to complete.
+Proposals are submitted through our speaker form (a Google Form).
+It is in English and takes about ten minutes to complete.

 Apply to speak →